isomerpages/nlb-biblioasia/_apr-to-jun-2013/An introduction to Design, Aesthetics and Ethics of the Built Environment.md

 Jiven, G., &amp; Larkham, P.J.
 (2003).
 Sense of place, authencity and character: A commentary. _Journal of Urban Design, 8_ (1), 67–81.
 Retrieved from Taylor &amp; Francis Online website.

-Kant, I. (1786). _Groundwork of the Metaphysics of Morals_.
+Kant, I. (1786). _Groundwork of the metaphysics of morals_.
 New York: Harper &amp; Row.
 (Not available in NLB holdings)

-Kant, I. (1790).
-The critique of judgement.
+Kant, I. (1790). *The critique of judgement*.
 Oxford: Clarendon Press.
 (Not available in NLB holdings)

 Komlosy, D. (1953).
 Working party on Queenstown: Memorandum by Chief Planning Officer, Diagnostic Survey Team Queenstown Estate – Densities.
-Singapore: National Heritage Board, National Archives. (cannot locate this)
+Singapore: National Heritage Board, National Archives.

-Kriken, J., Enquist, P. &amp; Rapaport, R. (2010). [_City building: Nine planning principles for the twenty-first century_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=13554695).
+Kriken, J., Enquist, P., &amp; Rapaport, R. (2010). [_City building: Nine planning principles for the twenty-first century_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=13554695).
 New York: Princeton Architectural Press.
 (Call no.: RART 711.4 KRI)

 Langer, P. (1984).
 Sociology – Four images of organised diversity: Bazaar, jungle, organism, and maching. (pp. 97–117).
 In L. Rodwin &amp; R. Hollister, _Cities of the mind: Images and themes of the city in the social sciences_.
 New York: Plenum Press.
 (Not available in NLB holdings)